Structured Sparse Transition Matrices to Enable State Tracking in State-Space Models: Background

 \paragraph{Solvability} Another central property of groups is \emph{solvability}.
 We will first present it informally and will then precisely define it.
 Loosely speaking, a group is \emph{solvable} if it can be constructed from co-

 mainder of this subsection defines and explains solvability in concrete terms.
-It can be freely skipped without any effect on reading the rest of the appendix.
 Firstly, we will define subgroups, which are in essence closed subsets of a group. \begin{defn}[Subgroup] Let \(G\) be a group .
 A subset \(H \subseteq G\) is called a \emph{subgroup} if \(H\) is itself a group under the operation inherited from \(G\).
 That is, \(H\) is a subgroup if: \begin{enumerate}[noitemsep, topsep=0pt] \item \(e \in H\), where \(e\) is the identity element of \(G\), \item For all \(a, b \in H\), the product $a \cdot b$ is in $H$, \item For all \(a \in H\), the inverse $a^{-1}$ is in $H$. \end{enumerate} \end{defn}

-Of central interest are \emph{normal subgroups}, which is a particularly well-behaved category of subgroup.
-We will normal subgroups them to partition a group into a sequence of subgroups.
+Of central interest are \emph{normal subgroups}, which is a particularly well-behaved family of subgroup.
+We will use normal subgroups to partition a group into a sequence of subgroups.
 The solvability of a group can be determined by examining the structure of a sequence of normal subgroups. \begin{defn}[Normal Subgroup] A \emph{normal subgroup} \(N\) of a group \(G\), written \(N\triangleleft G\), is a subgroup invariant under conjugation by elements of \(G\), i.e., for each \(n\in N\), it holds that \(gng^{-1} = n\) for all \(g \in G\). \end{defn} In particular, the sequence of group partitions we want to examine is the group's \emph{normal series}. \begin{defn}[Normal Series] A \emph{normal series} of a group \(G\) is a finite sequence of subgroups

 such that each subgroup \(G_i\) is normal in the next one, i.e., \(G_i \triangleleft G_{i+1}\) for all \(i\), and the series terminates in the trivial group $\{e\}$. \end{defn}

 Apart from subgroups, we need to define \emph{cosets}, as they are a central concept when analyzing how groups decompose.
 A coset is a subset of the group formed by a subgroup, but in contrast to a subgroup, it is not necessarily closed under the group operation. \begin{defn}[Coset] Let \(G\) be a group and \(H\) a subgroup of \(G\).
 For any element \(g \in G\), the \emph{left coset} of \(H\) in \(G\) with respect to \(g\) is the set